-If you want to save some money, there’s an easy way to get 2 for the price of 1 discounts on London tourist attraction entrance fees.
+If you want to save some money, there’s an easy way to get 2 for the price of 1 discounts at London tourist attractions.

 2 for 1 vouchers with a Travelcard or train ticket